(See also Overview of Dislocations.)

 Sometimes, if the kneecap cartilage was fractured, osteoarthritis develops eventually.
 Also, the kneecap may become dislocated again, particularly in people who have an abnormal joint.

 The kneecap may slide back into place on it own before people can see a doctor.
-However, people should still see a doctor because such an injury damages the knee joint.
+However, people should still see a doctor so that the doctor can check for fractures that may have occurred during the injury.

 Doctors can diagnose a dislocated kneecap when they examine the knee.
 If the kneecap has already slid back in place, they may be able to tell that it was dislocated because they detect blood within the joint and the joint is tender.

 Doctors move the kneecap gently back in place (called reduction).
-Then a knee immobilizer (a device that supports the knee and keeps it from bending) or a hinged brace is applied.
-It is worn for several weeks.
-After the immobilizer or brace is removed, physical therapy is needed to restore muscle strength and to improve the knee's range of motion.
+Then an elastic bandage, a splint, or sometimes a knee immobilizer (a device that supports the knee and keeps it from bending) or a hinged brace is usually applied to immobilize the knee.
+The immobilizing device is worn for several days.
+After it is removed, physical therapy is needed to restore muscle strength and to improve the knee's range of motion.

-If the knee remains unstable after such treatment or if a bone is fractured, the joint may be repaired surgically to prevent future dislocations.
-Surgery may be done using a small viewing tube inserted in the joint through a tiny incision (arthroscopic surgery—see Surgery Through a Keyhole), or open surgery (requiring a larger incision) may be done.
+Surgery may be done using a small viewing tube inserted in the joint through a tiny incision (arthroscopic surgery), or open surgery (requiring a larger incision) may be done.